jerickjoe111/launch-school/JS210/course_topics.md

 A shallow copy constructs a new compound object and then inserts references into it to the objects found in the original.
 So, when the array contains other objects and we make a shallow copy, the objects in both arrays are shared (both contain references to the same objects), not copied.

-When you mutate a shared object in an array or other collection, it's the shared object you are mutating rather than the collection.
-You will see the change in both.
+When we mutate a shared object in an array or other collection, it's the shared object we are mutating rather than the collection. we will see the change in both.

 We can create shallow copies of arrays with: